 Dads often give advice.
 What is the best marriage advice you received from your father?
 How did the advice help or improve your marriage?
-Share Your Dad's Advice
+Readers share the best marriage advice they received from their father.

 - My dad is no more now but every time there was a conflict with my husband I tell my dad and he used to advise both of us and sort out our problems.
 He wanted us to adjust and be tolerant.
 As educated human beings he wanted us to be more civilized.
 Till his 77th year of his life he was a great support for me.
 I miss you dad.